HOW TO APPLY

 RESIDENT INSURANCE PRODUCERS

 With the implementation of Act 147 of 2002 that was effective June 4, 2003 some of the barriers to filing an application for an insurance producer license have been removed.
-An applicant no longer needs an insurance company endorsement or notary seal on the application; therefore, we encourage all applicants to to submit their license application online through the State Insurance Regulatory Connection (Sircon) or the National Insurance Producer Registry (NIPR).
-You should apply electronically through www.sircon.com/pennsylvania or www.NIPR.com to expedite the licensing process.
-You will be given the opportunity to submit an electronic application at the testing center or you may chose to apply using your own computer.
+An applicant no longer needs an insurance company endorsement or notary seal on the application; therefore, we encourage all applicants to submit their license application online through the State Insurance Regulatory Connection (Sircon) or the National Insurance Producer Registry (NIPR).
+You should apply electronically through Sircon or www.NIPR.com to expedite the licensing process.
+You will be given the opportunity to submit an electronic application at the testing center or you may choose to apply using your own computer.

 The option to apply using a paper application is still available only if you are unable to apply online.
-You must include a cover letter explaning why you are unable to apply online; otherwise, the application will be returned along with a letter telling you to apply online.
+You must include a cover letter explaining why you are unable to apply online; otherwise, the application will be returned along with a letter telling you to apply online.
 Be advised that the paper licensing process will be less convenient and may take considerably longer than the electronic method.
-If you must apply via paper, an application can be obtained from our web site at applications and forms.
+If you must apply via paper, an application can be obtained from our website at applications and forms.
 After your license application has been received and reviewed by the Department, you will then be provided with instructions on how to submit your fingerprints at an IdentoGO enrollment center.

-For situations where an examination is not required (e.g. limited lines producer license, change of home state provision or the holding of the CIC, CPCU or CLU professional designation), we request that you apply electronically through www.sircon.com/pennsylvania or www.NIPR.com to expedite the licensing process.
+For situations where an examination is not required (e.g. limited lines producer license, change of home state provision or the holding of the CIC, CPCU or CLU professional designation), we request that you apply electronically through Sircon or www.NIPR.com to expedite the licensing process.
 You will then have to submit your fingerprints at an IdentoGO enrollment center.